 Who We Are

 The Urban Renewal Center (URC), located in Norfolk, Virginia, is a conceptual center of moral thought, voice, and action.
 People are the most important part of any city; the URC is a community development organization cares about the narratives, situations, and conditions of people's lives.

 The URC bridges education, religious life, and the broader community toward positive impact for common good.
-It promotes spiritual vitality, examining needs in the community and responding to them with practical support.
+The center promotes urban wholeness, examining needs in the community and responding to them with practical support.
 The center organizes its efforts in the following categories: 1. race relations; 2. interfaith engagement; 3. education; 4. criminal justice.

 Health and wholeness